IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

-Besides, our quality fitness function is also different from \eqref{eq:E-GAN_Fq}.
-We replace $D(x)$ in $F^{E-GAN}_q$ with the nontransformed discriminator output, i.e., $C(x)$.
-The sigmoid layer does not change the sorting, but it does affect the output values.
-This may lead to changes in sorting when combined with diversity fitness.
-Compared to $D(x)$, we believe that $C(x)$ is more representative of the quality of the input data.
-The formal definition of our quality fitness function is as follows:
+{Additionally, our quality fitness function also differs from equation \eqref{eq:E-GAN_Fq} by replacing $D(\cdot)$ in $F^{E-GAN}_q$ with $C(\cdot)$.
+The Sigmoid layer does not change the sorting but affects the output values.
+When combined with the diversity component, the presence or absence of the Sigmoid layer may lead to changes in the fitness sorting.
+Given that $C(x)$ can represent the truthfulness of the data $x$ \cite{DBLP:conf/iclr/Jolicoeur-Martineau19}, we believe that $C(\cdot)$ is {a} more suitable function {to use} to assess the quality fitness.} The formal definition of our quality fitness function is as follows:

-Its essence is the evaluation of the sample quality by the discriminator.
-It can measure a single sample without additional operations, therefore it can be used to filter samples in crossover operater.
+Its essence is the evaluation of the sample quality {using} the discriminator.
+It can measure a single sample without additional operations, {and} therefore it can be used to filter samples in {the} crossover {operation}.

-Combining the above two fitness functions, the fitness function of the IE-GAN framework can be obtained:
+{By combining} the above two fitness functions, the fitness function of the IE-GAN framework can be obtained:

 where $\gamma_1>0$ balances the two metrics.
-A higher $F^{IE-GAN}$ indicates that the evaluated object has better generative performance.
+A higher $F^{IE-GAN}$ {value} indicates that the evaluated object has {a} better generative performance.